Anglican religious order: Titles

 Members of religious communities may be known as monks or nuns, particularly in those communities which require their members to live permanently in one location.
 Brother and Sister are common forms of address across all religious communities.
 They may also be known as friars or sisters, terms used particularly (though not exclusively) within religious orders whose members are more active in the wider community, often living in smaller group houses rather than in larger monastic or cloistered houses.
-Amongst such friars and sisters the descriptor term mendicant is sometimes applied to their orders: those whose members are geographically mobile and more focused on an outwardly-facing work or ministry (eg, with the poor).
+Amongst such friars and sisters the descriptor term mendicant is sometimes applied to their orders: those whose members are geographically mobile and more focused on an outwardly-facing work or ministry (e.g., with the poor).

 The titles Father and Mother or Reverend Father and Reverend Mother are commonly applied to the leader of a community, or sometimes more generally to all members who have been ordained as priests or elected to leadership offices by the community.

 In the Benedictine Anglican tradition the formal honorific titles Right Reverend and Very Reverend are sometimes applied to the Abbot (leader) and Prior (deputy leader) of a religious community.
 (Note: See, for example, the titles stated at: .)
 Benedictine communities sometimes apply the titles Dom and Dame to professed male and female members (rather than Brother and Sister).